Bobby Henderson (activist)

-Bobby Henderson is an American physics graduate, known for being the founder of Pastafarianism.
+Bobby Henderson is an American satirist and activist, known for being the founder of Pastafarianism, a parody religion.

 Early life and education

-Henderson was born in 1980 in Oregon.
+Henderson was born on July 18, 1980, in Roseburg, Oregon.
 He studied physics at Oregon State University.

 Pastafarianism

 In 2005, Henderson founded the religion of Pastafarianism in response to the Kansas State Board of Education's decision to teach intelligent design alongside evolution in schools.
 He requested that "Pastafarianism" be taught alongside intelligent design and "logical conjecture based on overwhelming observable evidence".
 After his protest letter to the board was ignored, he posted it online and the beliefs quickly gained traction.

 In 2006, he wrote The Gospel of the Flying Spaghetti Monster, a book detailing the core beliefs of the religion.
+He suggested that all the proceedings from the book would go into building a (tax-free) pirate ship that would travel the world and spread the gospel about Pastafarianism, "like a floating church".

-In 2019 Henderson repeated his belief that religion should be kept out of government schools and money kept out of religion.
-He emphasized that although he is the founder of Pastafarianism, he is not the creator of the religion.
-The creator is the Flying Spaghetti Monster.
+In 2019, Henderson repeated his belief that religion should be kept out of government schools and money kept out of religion.